QMS Document Management: Connecting Documents, Training, and Quality Events

 Stage 4: Publication and Controlled Distribution

 When the final approver signs, the document moves to effective status on the configured effective date.
 At that point, access is controlled by the distribution list associated with the document type and the role-based access configuration.
 Personnel whose roles require access to the document can view the current effective version.
-Personnel outside the authorised distribution cannot access the document.
+Personnel outside the authorized distribution cannot access the document.
 There is no need for manual folder permission administration — access is governed by the role and document type configuration maintained in the system.

 Stage 5: Automatic Training Assignment